 Type of Water: Well sheltered, calm, no motorboats

-This pond is very similar to Tanaher Pond its neighbor to the south.
+Boat access: This pond is very similar to Tanaher Pond, its neighbor to the south.
 There is only this one access for a boat.
 Canoe and Kayak are best or a small boat with a trolling motor or motor no more than 5hp.
-Northern Pike in this pond are quite small but still fun to catch, but the only real way to catch them is from a boat in the center of pond.
+Northern pike in this pond are quite small but still fun to catch, but the only real way to catch them is from a boat in the center of pond.

 Northern pike, perch, panfish, bullhead